Understanding and accessing your academic results

 Make sure you understand the grading system and what your results mean.
 Refer to our FAQs below for more information.

-Sometimes you may feel that something – external to your performance – influenced your final result and you can demonstrate that the University has made a mistake in its processes as stated in the Assessment Procedure.
+Sometimes you may feel that something – separate to your performance – influenced your final result and you can demonstrate that the University has made a mistake in its processes as stated in the Assessment Procedure.
 If this is the case, you first need to review your grades and then you may wish to consider an appeal.

 The University's Academic Progression Policy and Procedure requires you to pass at least 51% of your attempted load in a study period.
 If you do not meet these requirements on a continuing basis (meaning you have been cautioned, have had conditional enrolment and still not passed 51% of your units), you may be at risk of suspension/exclusion.